 Kruse GPS Audio Travel Guide

 A great alternative to normal GPS Sat Nav in New Zealand is a KRUSE GPS Audio Travel Guide.
 As well as working like a normal GPS, this great alternative also gives you a detailed commentary as you travel through each region.
-Let's you know what you can do, where the best restaurants and cafes are, as well as all those hidden secret gems.
-Best of all rates are as little as NZ$10 per day, less than a normal Sat Nav from the campervan rental companies!
+Let’s you know what you can do, where the best restaurants and cafes are, as well as all those hidden secret gems.
+Best of all rates are as little as NZ$10 per day, less than a normal Sat Nav from the motorhome rental & campervan hire companies!